abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/announcing-automigrate.md

 Of course the idea is not new: generating migrations based on model changes defined in the project file.
-Auto-generated migrations are already implemented in Django, Ruby on Rails, Phoenix, and many other frameworks across different languages.
+Auto-generated migrations are already implemented in Django, Ruby on Rails, Phoenix, and many other frameworks and libraries across different languages.
 In Clojure, the popular approach for migrating a database is to create raw SQL files by hand,
 and it is a robust and flexible way to migrate a database.
 There are several great libraries that support this approach,